freedomofpress/securedrop/docs/terminology.rst

 Application Server
 ----------

-The *Application Server* (or *App Server*, for short) runs the SecureDrop application.
+The *Application Server* runs the SecureDrop application.
 This server hosts both the website that sources access (*Source Interface*) and the website that journalists access (*Journalist Interface*).
 You may only connect to this server using Tor.

 Monitor Server
 --------------